Review: Laura Dean Keeps Breaking Up with Me by Mariko Tamaki and Rosemary Valero-O’Connell

 “After Life is a masterful tale about a family coping with loss, showing the way grief affects us and people we don’t even know in ways we don’t see.
 Once I met Amber and her family, I didn’t want to let them go.” -—Brigid Kemmerer, New York Times bestselling author of Carving Shadows into Stone

-“Forman is a master at making her readers fall in love—with a girl whose life is over, with a community of people in a small town who are barely surviving her … Continue reading
+“Forman is a master at making her readers fall in love—with a girl whose life is over, with a community of people in a small town who are barely surviving her loss, … Continue reading

 Review: The Urgency of Slowing Down by Laura L. Smith